basecamp/marginalia/README.md

 Marginalia ships with `:application`, `:controller`, and `:action` enabled by default.
 In addition, implementation is provided for:
-  * `:line` (for file and line number calling query). :line supports a configuration by setting a regexp in `Marginalia::Comment.lines_to_ignore` to exclude parts of the stacktrace from inclusion in the line comment.
+  * `:line` (for file and line number calling query). :line uses ActiveSupport::BacktraceCleaner by default.
+You can customize this by assigning `Marginalia::Comments.backtrace_cleaner` an object which responds to `clean`.
   * `:controller_with_namespace` to include the full classname (including namespace) of the controller.
   * `:job` to include the classname of the ActiveJob being performed.
   * `:hostname` to include ```Socket.gethostname```.
   * `:pid` to include current process id.

 With ActiveRecord >= 3.2.19:
   * `:db_host` to include the configured database hostname.